-The British Psychological Society (BPS) accreditation of the University’s teaching is expected to continue with this new course.
+The Cambridge PBS course is accredited by the British Psychological Society (BPS).
 This means that students who successfully graduate (with at least a second class honours) will achieve the ‘graduate recognition’ needed to pursue a career in, for example, clinical psychology or educational psychology.

 Many students pursue further study and research, and graduates are eligible for admission to professional courses in clinical, educational, forensic or applied psychology.
 Many past students of psychology at Cambridge have gone on to prominent positions in psychology and related fields throughout the world.
 The course also equips you with skills and knowledge applicable in numerous professional sectors.
 Other recent graduates have entered careers in the media, management, the Civil Service, finance, law and business.

 Are there any A-level subjects which are particularly useful?

 Students taking PBS will benefit from having studied Maths and/or Biology.
 As the course has become very popular, interview selection criteria now include at least one of these subjects at A-level or equivalent OR having at least two Science GCSEs with a grade of 8 or 9.
 In addition, the conditional offers have been raised to A* A* A.